denn1s/apple-and-lily/Ch. 2 - Karin.md

 "That's so impressive!" she said, her smile widening.
 "Can I read something you've written?"

 Nope.
 Absolutely not.
-"Sure," I said, then I slapped myself in my mind. "but maybe after you've read a bit more.
+"Sure," I said, then I mentally slapped myself.
+"But maybe after you've read a bit more.
 To get used to the genre, you know?"
 My writing was definitely not beginner-friendly.

 I stood up and walked over to my collection of "safe for work" doujinshi.
 As I ran my finger along the spines, I called over my shoulder, "What caught your eye in the book you just read?
 Anything specific?"